vanderbilt-data-science/dvc_setup/README.md

 5. Run the following command: ```git commit -m "Initialize DVC"```
 6. Add the data to a folder named "data" in the locally cloned repository
-7. To track the data directory, run the following command: ```dvc add data``` The information of the added file or directory will be stored in .dvc file nameddata.dvc .
+7. To track the data directory, run the following command: ```dvc add data``` The information of the added file or directory will be stored in a .dvc file named data.dvc .
 This is a small text file that stores information on how to access the original data but not the original data itself.
-9.
+9. Make sure to add data to .gitignore beforehand to avoid committing the data.
+Add the line "data/" to the .gitignore file in the repository.
+10. Now simply commit the dvc file as you would with source code using the following two commands: ```git add data.dvc```, ```git commit -m "add data"```

+Now, let's store the data remotely.
+For the purposes of this tutorial, we will set up the remote data storage with google drive.

+11. Create a folder on Google Drive where the data will be stored.
+Copy the unique URL code to this folder.
+The URL will look something like https://drive.google.com/drive/folders/1ynNBbT-4J0ida0eKYQqZZbC93juUUbVH.
+Copy only the code at the end of the URL.
+12. Simply add that link to DVC to store the location of the remote storage.
+Run the following code in the command line: ```dvc remote add -d remote gdrive://1ynNBbT-4J0ida0eKYQqZZbC93juUUbVH```
+13. Now simply commit the config file: ```git commit .dvc/config -m "Configure remote storage"```
+14. Now push the file to github: ```dvc push```
+15. That’s it!
+Now all of the data is pushed to Google Drive.
+Now push the changes to the remote repository: ```git push origin <branch>```
+16. To retrieve the data, simply type ```dvc pull```
+17. To make changes, use the following commands:
+  * ```dvc add data```
+  * ```git commit data.dvc -m 'Data updates'```
+  * ```dvc push```
+  * ```git push origin <branch>```